saltzmanjoelh/ibgateway/README.md

 ## Python CLI Tool

 The repository includes a Python CLI tool (`ibgateway_cli.py`) for automation, testing, and screenshot management.
+You can use it from the host machine to start the container and perform automations.
+It's also used within the container when performing automations.

 ### Installation